-- 1. Goods and Services CRD services costs. - 2.
-Overheads and Transfers increase in transfer to Sewer Capital Reserve fund. - 3.
-Gross Capital Program/DCC Contribution, Transfers from Reserves and Borrowing combination of carrying forward unfinished 2020 projects funded from Transfers from Reserves and Borrowing and the annual capital funding increase in line with inflation in construction costs. - 4.
-Non-Tax Revenues lower investment income offset by one-time payment from the CRD for Saanich's share of unused capital debt reserves.
+- Goods and Services CRD services costs. - Overheads and Transfers increase in transfer to Sewer Capital Reserve fund. - Gross Capital Program/DCC Contribution, Transfers from Reserves and Borrowing combination of carrying forward unfinished 2020 projects funded from Transfers from Reserves and Borrowing and the annual capital funding increase in line with inflation in construction costs. - Non-Tax Revenues lower investment income. - Borrowing dependent on when a project is expected to commence and end.